Why can’t I sleep? How to sleep better with sleep hygiene & meditation

 Before you think about taking a natural sleep aid or indulging in a cup of herbal “sleep” tea, you need to make sure you’ve covered your bases with these best practices:

-- Turn off screens 1 hour before: In addition to the light from a screen, melatonin production also declines if cortisol, the daytime stress hormone, is still elevated due to activities like texting or watching TV.
-Instead, try to read a book, journal or meditate to wind down.
+Turn off screens 1 hour before: In addition to the light from a screen, melatonin production also declines if cortisol, the daytime stress hormone, is still elevated due to activities like texting or watching TV.
+Instead, try to read a book, journal, or meditate to wind down.
+Turning on “Night Mode” on your phone is also helpful to reduce blue light that may be disruptive.

 Meditation for Sleep: The Winning Solution

 Let’s say you practice excellent sleep hygiene, but you’re still lying awake at night or feeling tired in the morning.
-That’s a cue to turn your attention to address underlying psychological factors, such as stress and anxiety.
+That’s a cue to turn your attention to address underlying psychological factors, such as stress and the inability to shut-down a busy mind.

-Of course, simply trying to “stress less” or “be less anxious” doesn’t really work, in fact it can do the opposite!
+Of course, simply trying to “stress less” or “be less anxious” doesn’t really work, in fact, it can do the opposite!
 This is where meditation comes in; it provides a far more structured approach for calming the mind in the long run, with no negative side effects.
-Not only does meditation ease stress, but research confirms it can also reduce anxiety, depression and pain.
 (4)

-Secondly, meditation has the ability to weaken neural connections linked to fear, emotional stress and anxiety, and strengthen neural connections that promote rational thought.
+Secondly, some studies have shown that meditation has been shown to weaken neural connections linked to fear and emotional stress while strengthening neural connections that promote rational thought.
 (7)

 The most amazing finding?
 It only took researchers 8 weeks to start seeing positive changes in the brain.